 Think of how many buyers would actually pay significantly more for these kinds of updates?

 So what kind of renovations should you do then?

 Renovations that increase appraised value the most

 At this point, you’re probably thinking, why even bother with renovations at all?

-Well, I can tell you for sure that there are some that add the value you hope to get.
+Good news.
+There are some renovations that add the value you hope to get from them.

-Most of these renovations are much needed cosmetic updates to outdated homes.
+Most of these updates are much-needed cosmetic updates to outdated homes.

-- Remodeling kitchens and bathrooms (Without going all out)
+- Remodeling kitchens and bathrooms (In a tasteful manner)

 - Landscaping (Curb appeal)